Yelp/mrjob/docs/guides/runners.rst

 It is fairly common to write an organization-specific wrapper around mrjob.
 Use :py:meth:`~mrjob.job.MRJob.make_runner` to run an :py:class:`~mrjob.job.MRJob` from another Python script.
+The context manager guarantees that all temporary files are cleaned up regardless of the success or failure of your job.

 This pattern can also be used to write integration tests (see :doc:`testing`).

 ::